Strengthening security and noise resistance in one-way quantum key distribution protocols through hypercube-based quantum walks: Introduction

 \acrfull{qkd} is a core application of quantum cryptography, allowing two parties to establish a shared secret key with security guaranteed by quantum mechanics, since any eavesdropping attempt that disturbs the system becomes detectable.
 The first protocols, BB84~\cite{bennett_bb84} and E91~\cite{ekert_e91}, laid the foundation for modern implementations, which now include commercial systems, long-distance links, and even satellite-based communication~\cite{qkd_satellites}. \acrfull{qws}, introduced by Aharonov et al.~\cite{quantum_random_walks}, extend classical random walks into the quantum domain and are central to quantum computing.
 Their cryptographic applications are emerging, such as the protocol of Rohde et al.~\cite{rohde_qkd_quantum_walks}, which enables quantum homomorphic encryption, allowing servers to process encrypted quantum data while preserving privacy.

-\paragraph{\textbf{Contributions}.} Our work builds on Vlachou et al.~\cite{vlachou_qkd_quantum_walks}, who used \acrfull{qw} properties to design secure \ac{qkd} protocols, including a one-way (prepare-and-measure) scheme with a security proof against full man-in-the-middle attacks on circle graphs (i.e., current state-of-the-art).
-We extend this approach by generalizing the security proof to arbitrary regular topologies and introducing a hypercube-based \ac{qws} protocol.
-We also develop a realistic, replicable Qiskit model for simulating \ac{qws} on both circle and hypercube topologies and use it to implement the one-way \ac{qkd} protocol.
-Simulations under Qiskit’s built-in noise models show that the hypercube-based protocol outperforms the state-of-the-art in both security and noise resilience.
-In summary, our contributions are:
+\textbf{Contributions}.
+Our work builds on Vlachou et al.~\cite{vlachou_qkd_quantum_walks}, who used \acrfull{qw} properties to design secure \ac{qkd} protocols, including a one-way (prepare-and-measure) scheme with a security proof against full man-in-the-middle attacks on circle graphs (i.e., the current state of the art).
+We generalize this security proof to arbitrary regular topologies and introduce a hypercube-based \ac{qws} protocol.
+We also develop a realistic, reproducible Qiskit model for simulating \ac{qws} on circle and hypercube topologies and use it to implement the protocol.
+Simulations under Qiskit's built-in noise models show that the hypercube-based approach outperforms the state of the art in both security and noise resilience.
+Our main contributions are:

 \begin{itemize}[label=\textbullet] \item We introduce a novel one-way \ac{qkd} protocol based on discrete-time \ac{qws} over hypercube topologies, offering a new direction beyond the circular structures; \item We develop robust, flexible, and extensible Qiskit-based models to simulate discrete-time \ac{qws} on both circular and hypercube topologies, enabling systematic evaluation across graph structures; \item We extend prior findings that the security of \ac{qw}-based \ac{qkd} protocols is determined solely by the underlying walk structure, generalizing this dependence to arbitrary topologies, and demonstrate that hypercube-based \ac{qws} achieve higher security by providing increased resistance to eavesdropping; \item We implement and compare a one-way \ac{qkd} protocol over both \ac{qws} models, introducing a unified simulation framework for such a comparative study within the Qiskit environment; \item We show that the hypercube-based protocol improves the maximally tolerated \acrfull{qer} under depolarizing noise by approximately $20\%$, and by $13\%$ under combined amplitude-phase damping, compared to the circular case, under identical conditions. \end{itemize}